 Located to the west of the county town of Carmarthen, the University campus enjoys good access, with the M4 close at hand, a main line railway station in Carmarthen itself and an international airport within one hour’s drive at Cardiff.

-We can accommodate 631 students, in a choice of single and shared bedrooms.
+We can accommodate 580 students in single bedrooms.

 We can offer accommodation for disabled students.
 Disabled students should contact the Accommodation Office with details of their requirements at the earliest opportunity.

 All first year undergraduates who have applied for accommodation by 20/06/2016 are guaranteed University rooms.